hanfei1986/Impute-missing-data-with-KNNImputer-and-IterativeImputer/README.md

-# Impute-missing-data-with-KNNImputer
+# Impute-missing-data-with-KNNImputer-and-IterativeImputer
 When signaficant amont of data are missing, what can we do?
 Impute the missing data with mean or median?
-Actually, Scikit-Learn provides a KNNImputer which can impute missing data using the mean value from n_neighbors nearest neighbors found in the training set.
+That will be a diaster.
+Actually, Scikit-Learn provides two powerful imputer, KNNImputer and IterativeImputer.
+The former imputes missing data using the mean value from n_neighbors nearest neighbors found in the training set, and the latter is inspired by R's MICE package and imputes missing values by modeling each feature with missing values as a function of other features in a round-robin fashion.

 Before imputation, there are significant amount of "Cost", a few "Weight", and many "Ingredient Number" data missing in the dataset.